The Vector Heat Method: Smooth Formulation

 \subsection{Vector Heat Method}

-We can now define our main algorithm, the \textbf{vector heat method}.
+We now define our main algorithm, the \textbf{vector heat method}, which is summarized in \algref{vector_heat_method}.
 The basic idea is to first diffuse a given vector field via the vector heat equation (\eqref{vector_heat_equation}).
 For small time \(t\), the resulting vectors will have essentially the right direction, but the wrong magnitude.
-To obtain the right magnitude, we interpolate the magnitudes of the source vectors (exactly as described in \secref{ScalarInterpolation}), and multiply these magnitudes by the normalized vectors---this whole process is summarized in \algref{vector_heat_method}.
-The result is a vector field where the vector at each point \(q\) closely approximates the parallel vector at the closest point \(p\).
+To obtain the right magnitude, we interpolate the magnitudes of the source vectors (as in \secref{ScalarInterpolation}), and scale the normalized vectors by these magnitudes.
+The result is a field where the vector at each point \(q\) closely approximates the parallel vector at the closest point \(p\).
 More precisely, for any given vector field \(X\) supported on a subset \(\Omega \subset M\) of the domain \(M\), we obtain a vector field \(\overline{X}_t\) such that at each point \(q \in M\) not in the cut locus of \(\Omega\),

 where \(p\) is the point of \(\Omega\) closest to \(q\), and \(\gamma_{p \to q}\) is the shortest geodesic from \(p\) to \(q\).
-For points on the cut locus, \(\overline{X}_t\) will essentially approach an average of all closest vectors (see for instance \citet{Ludewig:2016:HKA}).
-In practice we cannot evaluate the limit field but must pick some fixed time \(t\).
-Smaller values of \(t\) should in principle yield greater accuracy, though numerically the smallest useful value is related to spatial resolution---see \secref{ConvergenceAndAccuracy} for further discussion.

-In more detail, let \(X\) be a source vector field on \(M\), supported on a set \(\Omega \subset M\).
-We first solve the vector diffusion equation
+In practice we cannot evaluate the limit field directly; instead, we pick a small time step \(t > 0\) (as detailed in \secref{ConvergenceAndAccuracy}) and solve the vector diffusion equation

 to obtain a diffused vector field \(Y_t\).
 For a small time \(t > 0\), each vector \(Y_t|_q\) will closely match the \emph{direction} of the closest source vector \(X|_p\), but will have the wrong \emph{magnitude}, \ie, \(|Y_t|_q \ne |X|_p\).
 To get the right magnitude, we solve the two scalar diffusion equations